 The Benefits and Impact of 4K Community Approach Website, tells the story of what makes 4-year-old kindergarten community approaches (4KCA) good for children, families, child care, school districts, Head Start, community programs, and the general public.

 The 2008 state budget began start up grants for school districts wanting to implement 4-year-old kindergarten.
 The statutes required priority to school districts using community approaches to 4K through partnerships with child care and Head Start.
 Go to our Four-Year-Old Kindergarten Grants page for more details.

-- DPI Policy and Information Advisory 2.17 ♦ August 2017 This policy updates and replaces the 2008 bulletin on 4-year-old kindergarten.
-These Questions and Answers provide information generally to 4-year-old kindergarten and especially to 4-year-old kindergarten implemented in community approaches with child care and Head Start.
+- DPI Policy and Information Advisory 2.17 ♦ August 2017 This policy information and question and answers document, provides general information related to to 4-year-old kindergarten and to 4-year-old kindergarten community approaches .

 - Rationale and Best Practices for 4-year-old Kindergarten

 - The forces44 listserv facilitates interactive, electronic communication between the agencies, associations, and individuals interested in community collaboration related to services to 4-year-old children and their families.
 Join the listserv

 Lessons Learned from Community Approaches

 More and more school districts are taking community approaches to 4-year-old kindergarten by offering the program in an array of settings including schools, childcare, and Head Start.
 The following links will help you learn more about these approaches.

 - Community Approaches to Serving Four-Year-Old Children in Wisconsin: Lessons Learned from Wisconsin Communities

 - Creating a Community Approach to Serving Four-Year-Old Children in Wisconsin: Public Awareness Packet